 Is testosterone to blame for the financial crisis?, asks a Scientific American Science blog, as it writes: “High levels of testosterone are correlated with riskier financial behavior, new research suggests.
 Men with more of the sex hormone made riskier investments than guys with lower levels, according to a study published online yesterday in Evolution and Human Behavior.”

+An article in The Guardian reports on a separate study of traders in a London bank.
 “They found that those traders with higher testosterone levels in the morning were most likely to make money on the day's trading.
 One trader hit a six-day "winning streak" during which he made more than double his daily profit.
 During that time his testosterone levels went up 74%.
 The team also found that cortisol levels among the traders increased when their takings became more volatile and the market generally was less stable.”

 “. . .
 [John Coates, Senior Fellow at Cambridge University and leader of the study] believes the traders, who are almost all young men, were profoundly influenced by the testosterone hit they get from the job.
 But, he said, primeval brain mechanisms activated by the hormone can also lead them to irrational risk-taking.
 ‘I think this molecule is partly responsible for financial instability.’”

 But why, you may ask, should high levels of testosterone lead traders to engage in potentially irrational, risk-taking?
 I found a rather simple, elegant answer to this question in an excellent article, Why we are, as we are in a recent issue of The Economist.
 The article applies Darwinian thinking to explore why money, status and hierarchy continues to matter so much to us humans.
 It said,